ADMINISTRATION:

 of the Allied Expeditionary Air Forces for the proposed Normandy

-pressure from General Eisenhower, he was forced to resign from
+from General Eisenhower, he was forced to resign from his post.

-plane crashed on route to his new post as Air Commander-in-Chief
+crashed on route to his new post as Air Commander-in-Chief in

-Trafford Leigh Mallory was brother to the celebrated mountaineer,
+Trafford Leigh Mallory was brother to the celebrated montaineer,

 George Leigh Mallory.